 Standardized tests are reality of life and like I said in my earlier posts, I had my fair share of being tested throughout my life.
 I failed and passed many times, made a lot of mistakes and learned a lot about them.
 I consider myself as a good test-taker now,

-After almost 9 months of studying in total, I finally passed PPD at my second try.
+After almost 9 months of studying, I finally passed PPD on my second try.
 As you know, the pass rates are the lowest for this exam, which makes it objectively the hardest of all 6 exams.
 So, I want to start with: why the PPD is the hardest?
+The guidelines

 register for webinars!

-Below please find the calendar for upcoming Webinars and register ahead of the time!
-I will have a Max 100 people limit per Zoom Webinar, and it will be first-come, first-serve!
-So hurry up!
-Also, please tell your friends!
-I promise some “scary” contents like “structural formulas” won’t be as scary anymore.
+Below please find the calendar for upcoming Webinars and register ahead of time!
 And, if you are not going to make it, cancel your registration to open up room for people who can actually make it.

 See you there!